|

 An Estimable, Christian Lady, Called to Her Reward.

 The remains of the late Mary E. Carter arrived in this city yesterday.
 The funeral will be held this afternoon at 3 o'clock from the residence of her father-in-law, A. S. Carter, No. 112 College Avenue.
 Mrs Carter was the widow of the late Zenos A. Carter _________________ lived in this city, where__________.
 Subsequently they moved to Towanda, Pa where Mr. Carter died.
 Mrs. Carter then moved to Corning and for the past four or five years has resided on Erie avenue in that city..
 Poor health in________ a few weeks ago , to go to the Roosevelt hospital, New York city , for treatment.
 It was discovered there that an operation for tumor was an imperative necessity, which was successfully performed on Wednesday last.
-But other unexpected symptoms set in and on Wednesday night she quickly passed away.
+But other unexpected symptoms set in and on Wednesday night she quickly died.
 Mrs. Carter was a most estimable woman, whose many virtues won for her a host of friends, who will be pained to learn of her unexpected death.
 The interment will be in Woodlawn and will be private.

 Doctor Everette has _________ not only in financial matters but in agricultural as well.
 He is showing potato vines with the succulent tubors growing both on the tops above ground and on the ____ beneath.
 Along with the two-headed calf, and the eight legged calf the doctor's double growth of potatoe's take rank as the greatest curiosities of modern growth or ____________.